 Above is the map of where the private garden was located.

-For three days, the private garden became home of the potters, sculptors and ceramic artists who convened there to showcase their products and thus attracting an audience who got the opportunity to purchase the wares from the craftsmen.
-During the expo, various demonstrations about pottery and sculpting were also practiced so as to lure potential potters who would have wanted to get their hands on clay but never knew where to start.
+For three days, the private garden became home of the potters, sculptors; as well as ceramics and artists; who convened there to showcase their products.
+Thus attracting an audience who got the opportunity to purchase the wares from the craftsmen.
+During the expo, various demonstrations about pottery and sculpting were also practiced; so as to lure potential potters who would have wanted to get their hands on clay.
+But never knew where to start.

 Below are some picture of how lovely the garden used to be.

-I have undertaken the task of recreating this site and I will be publishing content pertaining to pottery, sculpting and ceramics.
-Already there are some stories about the same that I came across and I’ve already published them below.
+However, I have undertaken the task of recreating this site.
+I will be publishing content pertaining to pottery, sculpting and ceramics.
+Already, there are some stories about the same that I came across.
+I’ve already published them below.
 Access them by clicking through the various topics below.

-In the coming days, I will be adding more content so you need to visit again and get inspired by the amazing works that clay and porcelain can do.
-In the meantime, click on the topics below and too get inspired
+In the coming days, I will be adding more content so you need to visit again.
+Get inspired by the amazing works that clay and porcelain can do.
+In the meantime, click on the topics below and too get inspired.

+However, I met my husband and we started a family before I completed my first studio.
+We then moved to the countryside.
+Mainly because I needed the natural environment to work; and he is a programmer.
+So a location was not a big deal for him.
+Here, we started raising our two daughters in the fresh air; surrounded by meadows, streams, and forests.
 The years went by as a whirlwind.
-During my education, I met my husband and we started a family before I completed my first studio.
-We then moved to the countryside, because I needed the natural environment to work and he is a programmer, so a location was not a big deal for him.
-Here, we started raising our two daughters in the fresh air, surrounded by meadows, streams, and forests.

-It was and still is a perfect place to live and work, especially with a family like we created.
-Of course, I continued to explore my artistic expression, sculpting clay and being engaged in crafts.
-I started to expand my knowledge and abilities, entering the domain of porcelain which ended up being a huge success from a financial standpoint.
+Nonetheless, it was and still is a perfect place to live and work.
+Especially with a family like we created.
+Of course, I continued to explore my artistic expression; sculpting clay as well as being engaged in crafts.
+Therefore, I started to expand my knowledge and abilities.
+I entered the domain of porcelain; which ended up being a huge success from a financial standpoint.

-Then, one year, I was awarded the title of the best craftsman in the UK, which completely shocked me and gave me national attention.
+Be that as it may, I was awarded the title of the best craftsman in the UK; which completely shocked me and gave me national attention.
 For this reason, I started touring the fairs taking place in the UK, and even visiting at one point the European mainland for a tour of France, Germany, Belgium and the Netherlands.
 On these trips, there was the huge minus of being on the road and not being able to see the family.

-However, the biggest moment in my career came when I met a woman from my hometown that had breast cancer.
-As a poor and unemployed single mother, I was truly touched by her medical condition.
+Anyhow, this was when I met a woman from my hometown that had breast cancer.
+As a poor and unemployed single mother; I was truly touched by her medical condition.
 In that moment, I realized I had to do something to help her.
-That is why I organized fellow artists and we made an event just to raise money for her.
-The event was broadcast to the entire region and that weekend, thousands of people flocked to our small town.
+That is why I organized fellow artists.
+We made an event just to raise money for her.
+The event was broadcast to the entire region and that weekend; thousands of people flocked to our small town.

-I worked for 24 hours straight and made a lot of ceramics producers, pottery and porcelain items, but other things as well, all of which were sold out.
-Others in our crafts fair did equally well and we raised enough moment to pay for the entire treatment for the same woman.
+I worked for 24 hours straight.
+I made a lot of ceramics producers, pottery and porcelain items.
+But other things as well; all of which were sold out.
+Others in our crafts fair did equally well.
+We raised enough moment to pay for the entire treatment for the same woman.
 In a year, her breast cancer was gone.